-- Decision-making statements are represented in rhombus.
+- Decision-making statements are represented in the rhombus.

 - Each shape is linked using the arrow(->)

-Flowcharts are more easier to understand than algorithms as they are represented in pictorial forms.
+Flowcharts are way easier to understand than algorithms as they are represented in pictorial forms.
 One can easily write the code by looking at the flowchart.
 Yet algorithms are still preferred and here are the reasons: